julietbrown84/art_website/README.md

-# creating an art website
+# Creating an art website